 Current activities are aimed at restricting further spread of the disease.

 The original declaration of Control Area, established under the Animal Health Act 1995, has now been adopted in its entirety as a Control Order under the Biosecurity Regulations 2022.
-The risk-based movement permit system continues to operate limiting the movement of oysters (and animal materials and conveyances used in the production of oysters) to areas of similar or higher risk.
+The risk-based permit system continues to operate and restricts the movement of oysters, and oyster equipment, into zones of similar or higher risk.

-Biosecurity Tasmania contributes to ongoing disease management by:
+Biosecurity Tasmania contributes to ongoing disease management through:

-- Working with industry to maintain restrictions on the movement of oysters (other than for human consumption) and associated equipment.
+Working with industry to maintain restrictions on the movement of oysters (other than for human consumption) and associated oyster equipment.

-- Issuing permits to allow low risk movements.
+Issuing permits to allow low risk oyster movements.

-- Investigating cases of suspect disease including confirming the diagnosis.
+Investigating unusual mortality events among shellfish, including confirming the diagnosis.

 Can Tasmanian producers harvest and move stock within the state?

-Yes, the initial response to POMS in Tasmania included restrictions on the movement of oysters onto oyster farms while a structured testing program was undertaken to determine where the virus was present in the State.
-This testing program made it possible to assess oyster movements that could occur between farms without spreading the virus.
-Based on the information from the POMS testing program, three (3) areas of differing disease risk have been determined as a basis for issuing movement permits: Infected, Intermediate and POMS free areas.
+Yes.
+The initial response to POMS in Tasmania included movement restrictions of oysters and oyster equipment while a structured testing program was undertaken to determine where the virus was present in the State.
+This testing program made it possible to determine where oyster movements could occur between farms with a low risk of the OsHV-1 virus.
+Based on the information from the POMS testing program, three zones of differing disease risk have been determined as a basis for issuing movement permits.
+These three zones are designated POMS Infected, POMS Intermediate, and POMS Free.

-For general stock and equipment movements (excluding movements of stock from hatcheries) Biosecurity Tasmania has issued a Group Permit to Tasmanian oyster producers which details specific conditions for those movements to occur.
+For general stock and equipment movements (excluding movements of stock from hatcheries) Biosecurity Tasmania has issued a Group Permit to Tasmanian oyster producers which details specific conditions required for those movements to occur.
+The Group permit for the movement of oysters, oyster product, and oyster farming equipment into, within and from a control zone can be found here: Group Permit

 What can you do to prevent the spread of POMS to other oyster growing regions?

-Familiarise yourself with the POMS risk status of the areas you are visiting to boat or fish in.
-If they are infected or intermediate risk areas (see Area Classification) and you intend to move to another estuary, to ensure that fishing gear or other equipment are free of any oysters, sediment or biofouling:
+Familiarise yourself with the POMS risk status of the areas you are visiting, especially if you plan to engage in fishing or boating activities.
+If the areas are POMS infected or POMS intermediate and you intend to move onto another estuary, you must ensure that fishing gear or other equipment are free of any oysters, sediment or biofouling:

-- Use car/truck wash to rinse gear and equipment, boats (inside and out) and trailers and then air dry; and
+Use car/truck wash to rinse gear and equipment, boats (inside and out) and trailers.
+Allow car, boat and trailers to air dry.

 What you can do to help